lubuntu-team/manual/source/3/3.1/3.1.4/nm-tray.rst

 How to Launch
 -------------
-nm-tray should automatically launch in the system tray to and looks like either a plug with a cable plugged in if you have an ethernet connection.
+nm-tray should automatically launch in the system tray to and looks like either a plug with a cable plugged in if you have an Ethernet connection.
 If you do not have nm-tray running and want to start it just once from the command line run

 .. code::